Shareholder T. Rowe Price urges Allergan to hold off on deals

 (Reuters) - T. Rowe Price, the second largest shareholder in Allergan Inc (AGN.N), said on Friday that it wants the company to hold off on making major moves before a Dec.
-18 special shareholder meeting, and criticized the board’s corporate governance.
+18 special shareholder meeting, and criticized the board on its corporate governance.

 The Baltimore-based investment firm is the second Allergan shareholder in two days to criticize the maker of Botox anti-wrinkle injections, which is trying to fend off a hostile, $53.7-billion takeover bid from Valeant Pharmaceuticals International Inc (VRX.TO).